mikehemming/UofM_cybersecurity/Section_02_Homework/Michael_Hemming_Unit_02_Homework.md

 * Training

     1) MDM training will be provided in person upon hire for any employees electing to use BYOD.
 Topics will cover the purpose of the MDM, how to access company resources using the MDM OS, how to report a lost/stolen device and importance of immediately reporting.
 Additional training offered upon request with annual retraining offered.
 Users will be informed of updates and changes through Public Bulletin emails and retraining will occur if changes are deemed signifcant to user experience.
 Surveys will be conducted with owners of lost devices to determine if device was determined lost within the 24 hour timeframe and metrics from MDM used to determine if the device was successfully recovered or bricked within the required timeframe.
+Policy on PIN/Password complexity explained and explanation of 'best practices' for password creating and retention.

     2) Initial training will be in person and designed to discuss the approved app list, approved app stores, and procedure for requesting an app be approved by the security team.
 Annual training will occur to reinforce the procedure.
 Effectiveness measured based on how many devices have malware detected